meejah/magic-wormhole-protocols/dilated-file-transfer.md

 There is an existing file-transfer protocol which does not use Dilation (called "classic" in this document).
 Clients supporting newer versions of file-transfer (i.e. the one in this document) SHOULD offer backwards compatibility where possible.

-In the core mailbox protocol, applications can indicate version information, via `app_versions`.
+In the core mailbox protocol applications can indicate version information via `app_versions`.
 The existing file-transfer protocol doesn't use this feature so the version information is empty (indicating "classic").
 This new Dilated File Transfer MUST include version information: